-For the past four years I have been working with the Board of CLEA, publishers of The London Magazine representitives of the owners, 48 of ‘the Great & the Good’ of London estate agency including Savills, Knight Frank, Hamptons & John D Wood.
+At the same time I worked with the Board of CLEA, publishers of The London Magazine whose owners make up 48 of ‘the Great & the Good’ of London estate agency and include Savills, Knight Frank, Hamptons & John D Wood.
 The original brief was to advise on digital data sharing options – a job which culminated in CLEA Limited becoming majority shareholders in Lonres.com.
 Thereafter I stayed on to help with improving communications, arranging seminars, the CLEA shoot and the launch of the revamped London Magazine.
 All of these tasks are now completed.

 I have written for numerous websites, newspapers and magazines including BBC Online as well as providing contributions to the regular property roundtables held by MoneyWeek.
 I was invited to join the judging panel for The 2012 & 2013 LSL Property Press Awards and for two years helped judge the prestigious Times/Sunday Times Letting Agency of the Year.